Bevendean: Heath and Race Hill

-On Race Hill the paddocks around the Southdown Riding Stables and Inglesíde Stables, to the east, receive no agro-chemicals and have become rich in wildlife over the past half century.
-Swallows and swifts, bats and dung beetles, rooks and woodpecker and the troll-like hornet robberfly all survive on the rich supply of insects attracted by the pony dung.
+On Race Hill the paddocks around the Southdown Riding Stables and Ingleside Stables, to the east, receive no agro-chemicals and have become rich in wildlife over the past half century.
+Swallows and swifts, bats and dung beetles, rooks and woodpeckers and the hornet robberfly all survive on the rich supply of insects attracted by the pony dung.
 Worryingly for those concerned by nature loss, both the farmsteads of Southdown's and Ingleside Stables are targeted for housing development within Brighton and Hove City Council's draft City Plan (Part 2).
 The loss of these two farmsteads, which organise the grazing and management of these nature-rich pastures, would put the pastures at risk.

 Cultural references

 Bevendean is referenced in the chapter "The Baffling Business of the Bevendean Bat" of the fantasy novel The Brightonomicon.